RomainBdt/Browser-Tab-Lock-Extension/README.md

 The extension uses three browser APIs working together:

 **`chrome.webNavigation.onBeforeNavigate`** — intercepts navigation events on the main frame.
-When a locked tab attempts to navigate to a different URL, the extension immediately redirects the tab back to the locked URL and opens the intended destination in a new tab.
+When a locked tab attempts to navigate to a different URL, the extension immediately redirects the tab back to the locked URL and opens the intended destination in a new tab adjacent to the locked source.

 **`chrome.tabs.onUpdated`** — acts as a fallback snap-back in case a navigation slips past the above listener, and re-injects content scripts after each full page load (handles manual refreshes).

-**`chrome.scripting.executeScript`** — injects two behaviors directly into the page context:
+**`chrome.scripting.executeScript`** — injects a `MutationObserver` on the `<title>` element to maintain the `🔒` prefix

-- A `MutationObserver` on the `<title>` element to maintain the `🔒` prefix
+**`chrome.tabs.onRemoved`** — detects when a locked tab is closed and shows a notification with a reopen option

-- A `beforeunload` event listener that triggers the browser's native close-confirmation dialog
+**`chrome.notifications`** — handles user interaction with the notification to reopen the closed tab

 > **Note on Manifest V3:** MV3 service workers cannot cancel navigation before it starts.
 The extension detects the navigation and performs an immediate redirect + new tab open.
 On slow connections this may cause a brief flash.
 This is a platform-level constraint shared by all MV3 extensions.